-Notwithstanding that improvement, we are mindful that it is universally acknowledged that the aftermath of this crisis will see a significant economic recession, which may have an adverse impact on future fundraising.
+Our fundraising operations raised in excess of £146K as funders recognised the value of the work we bring to our community, particularly those who experience hardship.
+Notwithstanding that improvement, we are mindful that we are now in a period of significant economic turmoil, which may have an adverse impact on future fundraising.
 However, we are also seeing a greater awareness of the challenges faced by older and disabled people which may counter that impact.

-The Directors closely monitor the impact of this pandemic on the charity's activities and will continue to adapt and progress as the landscape changes in order to protect the charity's future survival.
-This includes the preparation of cash flow forecasts for the period to November 2022.
-This has included carrying out reverse stress-tests to establish whether the charity would have any significant cash flow concerns should income fall materially in the coming 12 months from what is currently projected.
-Given the strength of the balance sheet and availability and liquidity of unrestricted assets coupled with the fact that our current funding with EHSCP is in place until 31 March 2022, the Directors believe that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the charity's ability to continue as a going concern.
+The Directors closely monitor the impact of the current economic environment on the charity's activities and will continue to adapt and progress as the landscape changes in order to protect the charity's future survival.
+This includes the preparation of cash flow forecasts for the period to September 2023.
+We have also carried out reverse stress-tests to establish whether the charity would have any significant cash flow concerns should income fall materially in the coming 12 months from what is currently projected.

+Given the strength of the balance sheet and availability and liquidity of unrestricted assets coupled with the fact that our current funding with EHSCP is in place until 31 March 2023, the Directors believe that, while uncertainty exists, this does not pose a material uncertainty that would cast doubt on the charity's ability to continue as a going concern.